bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-01-this-book-is-for-you.md

 ---
 layout: default
 title: "Chapter 1: This Book Is For You"
-description: "Foundation Reality Section - 36 verses establishing reality-based approach"
+description: "Foundation Reality - 11 verses on reality-based approach"
 section: "Foundation Reality"
 chapter_number: 1
-total_verses: 36
+total_verses: 11
 nav_order: 1
 ---